greenya/pqnext/README.md

 - add value to attributes:
     + str (more bag slots),
     - dex (lesser chance to die),
-    - int (more mana allows longer non-stop combat; each mob takes 20 mana; when no mana -> eat-and-drink action)
+    + int (more mana allows longer non-stop combat; each mob takes portion of mana; when no mana -> "rest" action)
 - add dying; on death -> run to corpse (50% of town distance) -> eat-and-drink
 - add chance to fail when fighting mob; removes a lot of gear durability and takes time to run to corpse